Best time to exercise is different for men and women, study says

 Over the course of the 12-week trial, everyone saw improvement in their overall health and performance, regardless of when they exercised.

-“The best time to exercise is the one that fits into your schedule,” says Paul Arcerio, lead author of the study and professor of Health and Human Physiological Sciences at Skidmore College in New York.
+“The best time to exercise is when it fits into your schedule,” says Paul Arcerio, lead author of the study and professor of Health and Human Physiological Sciences at Skidmore College in New York.

 Sooner or later?